-Learning Outcome: 02.02.01 Describe how elements are combined into compounds and molecules.

-47. Draw two hydrogen atoms using Bohr's model.
+Bloom's Level: 6.
+Create Learning Outcome: 02.02.01 Describe how elements are combined into molecules and compounds.
+Section: 02.02 Topic: Chemistry 47.
+Draw two hydrogen atoms using Bohr's model.
 Now bond them to form a molecule of hydrogen gas.
 Write the molecular formula.
 Explain what type of bond you've created and why this is a stable situation.